shuichiotake/NADP/README.md

 The first file is for the pickle file "wrdKnrms4S.pkl" in ~~/Data_DS/0_Init, where ~~ means /downStream_oddMan/downStream/.
 For each word, the file gives the norms from the orher words by the ascending order.

-The second file creates text files of embedding data in ~~/Data_DS/Models, which are used in the libraly 'SentEval' producing downstream tasks (see https://github.com/facebookresearch/SentEval).
+The second file creates text files of embedding data in ~~/Data_DS/Models, which are used in the libraly 'SentEval' producing downstream tasks (https://github.com/facebookresearch/SentEval).
 The created text file consists of 73404 lines, and each line has one word at the top and 300 real numbers after that, separeted by the bland.
 Temporal data for embeddings with noise are also created in ~~/Data_DS/1_VocKpebd.

 Note that the two executable files are on the test mode in default, and change "onT = True" to "onT = False" in the beginning part of the files for the actual thing.